Phone

 Our school priorities this year are mathematics, literacy and extending our students’ knowledge with challenges.
 Children will be given opportunities to complete a mathematics challenge every day during their mathematics lesson.
 Children will be given at least one designated literacy session each week to develop their writing skills and their ability to write for long periods of time.

-Maths this term is all about Place Value and Addition and Subtraction.
+Maths this term is all about Time and Problem Solving.

 PE

-PE days are on Tuesdays and Thursdays.
-We will be outside on Thursday.
+PE days are on Thursdays and Fridays.
+We will be outside on Friday.

 Please ensure your child brings their kit into school.